deatrich/linux-home-server/nfs.md

 have the same home directory available on both the desktop and the laptop.

 Putting your home directory on the Linux server would solve this issue.
 Here we look at installing an NFS service for 24x7 availability.
+If you have no other Linux devices then skip this chapter.

 ## Configure the NFS Daemons